coderanger/coderanger.net/content/posts/five-fears.md

 The world of computers is full of many dangerous nooks and crannies.
 Hackers, viruses, and scammers all sit as the boogeymen of the modern age.
-Some threats are less well known though, even amongst the keepers of gates.
+Some threats are less well known though, even amongst the keepers of the gates.
 This is my personal list of the five worst things floating around the chips and waves, based on notability, danger, and most of all the lack of mitigation strategies.